+44 7903 674 709

 At Haptic, Timo has led several large scale projects within a variety of sectors, including a number of residential projects across Europe and in the UK.

 Dimitris joined Haptic in March 2014 and has since then worked on a variety of projects from concept to construction.
-Projects include the conference hotel in Straume, Istanbul Grand Airport, Television Centre Apartments and Mo I Rana Airport.
-He is currently project architect for the Rawlings residential development in Chelsea.
+Projects include Rosemoor studios in Chelsea, Istanbul Grand Airport, Television Centre Apartments and Mo I Rana Airport.
+He is currently working on the HS2 Euston station in collaboration with Grimshaw Architects.
 He was promoted to Associate in 2017.

 Dimitris acts as a mentor to staff at Haptic who partake their professional exams.
 He is a third year technical tutor at the Bartlett School of Architecture and a visiting lecturer at Central St Martins College.